-The American Association of University Women is committed to promoting economic, social, and physical well-being of all persons.
-AAUW works toward greater availability and access to a high standard of benefits and policies that promote work-life balance, including accrued Paid Sick Days.
+The American Association of University Women is committed to promoting the economic, social, and physical well-being of all persons.
+AAUW works toward greater availability and access to a high standard of benefits and policies that promote work-life balance, including accrued, paid sick days.

 Impact on Working Americans